- Search The Registry

 - My Account

 *On this date, 1872, Africatown, Alabama, was founded.
 This is a historic African community located three miles north of downtown Mobile, Alabama.

-It was formed by a group of 32 West Africans, who in 1860 was included in the last known illegal shipment of African slaves to the United States.
+It was founded by a group of 32 West Africans, who in 1860 was included in the last known illegal shipment of African slaves to the United States.
 The Atlantic slave trade had been banned since 1808, but 110 enslaved people held by the Kingdom of Dahomey were smuggled into Mobile on the Clotilda, which was burned and scuttled to try to conceal its illicit cargo.
 More than 30 of these people, believed to be ethnic Yoruba and Fon, founded and created their community in what became Africatown.
 They retained their West African customs and language into the 1950s, while their children and some elders also learned English.

-Cudjo Kazoola Lewis, the founder of Africatown, lived until 1935 and was long thought to be the last survivor of the slaves from the Clotilda.
+Cudjo Kazoola Lewis, one of the founders of Africatown, lived until 1935 and was long thought to be the last survivor of the slaves from the Clotilda.
 In 2019, scholar Hannah Durkin from Newcastle University documented Redoshi, a West African woman who is now believed to be the last survivor of slaves from the Clotilda.
 Also known as Sally Smith, she lived in 1937.
 She was sold to a planter in Dallas County, Alabama.
 Redoshi and her family continued to live there after emancipation, working on the same plantation.
 Most of the community now lies within Mobile's city limits.
 Its people passed down the story of its founders and how they were brought to the United States, preserving their history through families, the church, and schools.